estuaryoss/estuary-agent-java/README.md

 ## Command timeout
 -   COMMAND_TIMEOUT -> This env var sets the command timeout for the system commands.
 Default is **1800** seconds.

+## Environment variables injection
+User defined environment variables will be stored in a 'virtual' environment.
+The extra env vars will be used by the process that executes system commands.
+There are two ways to inject user defined environment variables.
+-   call POST on **/env** endpoint.
+The body will contain the env vars in JSON format.
+E.g. {"FOO1":"BAR1"}
+-   create an **environment.properties** file with the extra env vars needed.
+Example in this repo.

 ## More information
 This service acts with small differences as the original [python implementation](https://github.com/dinuta/estuary-agent).
 All the documentation should be matched, minus some differences in terms how this service registers to eureka.